 Watermill | 6 bedrooms | sleeps 10

-An idyllically former 18th Century mill now restored into a charming 3-storey country house, straddling a mill race and island on the river L'Isle in 2 acres of meadow land surrounded by open grass areas and skirted with woodland in a gentle valley.
+An idyllically former 18th Century mill now restored into a charming 3-storey country house, straddling a mill race and island on the river L'Isle in 2 acres of fruit gardens, lawns, and open grass areas and surrounded by woodland in a gentle valley.
 The dwelling overlooks the river, weir and mill pond which is reasonable for swimming.

-Accommodation: Rectangular in shape, the lounge/dining room (33' x 24') has a majestic timber and brick fireplace which combined with furnishings create a charming atmosphere.
+Accommodation: Rectangular in shape, the lounge/dining room (33' x 24') has a rustic timber and brick fireplace round a large windowed stove which combined with furnishings create a charming atmosphere.
 To one side is a well equipped kitchen with gas cooker, 2 fridges, washing machine, micro-wave oven and many cupboards stocked with utensils and crockery for up to ten guests.